T. Uday Kumar

-Udayakumar T is a sound designer and audiographer who has worked in more than 300 films, primarily in Tamil cinema.
+Udayakumar T is a Sound designer and Audiographer who has worked in more than 300 films, primarily in Tamil cinema.

 Early life

 Udayakumar.
-T is an alumnus of MGR Govt.
-Film & Television Institute, Taramani, Chennai.
+T is an alumnus of M.G.R.
+Government Film and Television Training Institute, Taramani, Chennai.
 After graduation (in 1998) he went on to assist audiographer Deepan Chatterjee at Director Priyadarshan's 4 Frames Sound Company before venturing out independently.
 He now works in Knack Studios, Chennai.
-He made his debut as independent sound designer/engineer with Daas in 2005.
+He made his debut as Independent Sound Designer/Engineer with Daas in 2005.